 c) Presentations

 During a presentation, many things can go wrong.
 Especially if your presentation is about a serious topic that you want people to believe in.
-The dry run is essential whether you are presenting live or a pre-recorded document to ensure a smooth presentation.

 For presentations, some speakers may feel reluctant to participate in the dry run; one way to persuade them to attend the dry run is to share recordings of their presentations.
-Sharing recordings reminds speakers that this is a real event, and it is fast approaching.
-They are most likely to attend because they want to do an excellent job.

 Benefits of a Pre-Event Dry Run